 But I decided I could flex my 5-ingredient creativity here on the blog and in the mag and maybe see if you guys have any great 5-ingredient recipes of your own to share.
 Do you?
 So, nu, do tell!

-Here are my 5 ingredient BL&D (breakfast, lunch and dinner) ideas plus a soup for good measure (you know I LOVE soup).
+Here are even more of my 5 ingredient BL&D (breakfast, lunch and dinner) ideas plus some soups for good measure (you know I LOVE soup).

 A 5-ingredient recipe is very doable and feels the opposite of overwhelming.
 And these days with the kiddies about to enter a 3 week break between camp and school, while I still have to work full time, I need some very non-overwhelming dinner ideas, things that are fun, things that the kids will eat, things that seem like a treat but really were a cinch to make -- hence my 5-ingredient recipes.